THEME AND TOPICS

 Costs of brain diseases are increasing.
 The brain is still a mystery and its complexity hinders the pace of innovation.
 How can partnerships accelerate the translation of our huge amounts of knowledge into novel interventions and improve the lives of millions of brain patients and of our society as a whole?

 There is no such thing as a one-size-fits-all approach to brain health.
 Considering the side effect of common brain health interventions, how can we provide more personalised healthcare?
 Is precision medicine the future of brain health?

-Creative Brain Interventions
+From Innovation Ideas to Creative Brain Interventions